 The corporate chieftains at Blue Shield of California have a special surprise for workers this Labor Day—a furlough.

 The information I dug up about Blue Shield and gave to regulators last month is now the basis of a class action lawsuit.

-By reporting costs resulting from administrative errors as medical expenses, Blue Shield appears to have shortchanged customers on rebates required by the Obamacare medical loss ratio rule.
+By reporting costs resulting from administrative errors as medical expenses, Blue Shield appears to have shortchanged customers on rebates required by Obamacare’s limits on profits and administrative expenses.

 In response to criticism over its conduct as a nonprofit, Blue Shield is holding its first “annual stakeholder meeting."
-But the meeting is open only to a handful of handpicked guests.
+The meeting is closed to all but a handful of handpicked guests.

-A California regulator determined that nonprofit Blue Shield has no public benefit duty, potentially costing Californians billions of dollars.
+A California regulator ruled that nonprofit Blue Shield has no public benefit duty, potentially costing Californians billions of dollars.
 She refuses to explain her decision.

 My lawyer filed a motion yesterday for dismissal of Blue Shield’s lawsuit, arguing that it chills my 1st Amendment right to participate in public discussion about Blue Shield.

-Blue Shield made a huge Obamacare profit in 2014 hindering access to care.
+Blue Shield made a huge Obamacare profit in 2014 partly by hindering access to care.
 That triggered a $107-million-excess-profit tax that it then forced enrollees to pay, at a cost of $223 each.

 The most profitable Obamacare insurer in 2014 was a nonprofit health plan--Blue Shield of California.

 The ruling by California’s health plan regulator that Blue Shield has no charitable trust obligation frees the nonprofit insurer to disregard the public good and privatizes its billions in assets.